dmlc/wormhole/learn/linear-new/README.md

-a simpler version of linear
+a simpler implementation of linear